The gift of time – Stuttgarter Zeitung

 “I haven’t done any research on the topic, but I think it is possible that there is looted art among the pieces,” says Steffen Cornehl.
 However, for him personally it is not about political or historical aspects: “Of course, we watchmakers from the West know that the German army occupied Peterhof Palace and did not extinguish it when a fire broke out.

 Maybe some of the older colleagues contribute their work to make amends.”
 Cornehl however, the youngest of all the restorers, does not have such feelings: “I completely approve of it being volunteer work, but I also appreciate it as a great personal opportunity for training and further development.
 The experience I gain at Peterhof Palace is very valuable for my professional career.”

 Since 1998, Cornehl has lived and worked in the east of Stuttgart, where he ended up after stops in Reutlingen and his studies of mechanical engineering and business administration in Esslingen.
 At Rossbergstrasse (now: Schwarenbergstraße) he has his own workshop.
 His plans for the future are precise: “The historical clocks remain a focus of my work.
 But I have a strong intentions of designing and manufacturing my own exclusive series of watches.”
 The sportive watch on his wrist was made by himself.
 Of course.

 Introducing the Affordable and Teutonic Cornehl Regulator

-Located in Stuttgart, Steffen Cornehl is a watchmaker specialising in restoration,having been part of the team that worked on the timekeepers inside the Peterhof Palace museum in St Petersburg in the early 2000s.
+Located in Stuttgart, Steffen Cornehl is a watchmaker who specializes in restoration.
+He is part of a team that has been restoring the old timekeepers inside Peterhof Palace's museum in St Petersburg since the early 2000s.

-For several years now the 42-year old has been producing his own watches.
-All inspired by historical precision timekeepers like military deck watches and powered by Unitas movements he modifies himself...
+For several years now, the 42-year old has been producing his own watches.
+They are inspired by historical precision timekeepers like military deck watches and powered by Unitas movements he modifies himself …